anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   1. Validate MASA signature as described in section 5.6.1 in {{RFC8995}} successfully.
   2. Install contained trust anchor provisionally.
   3. Verify registrar signature as described in section 5.6.1 in {{RFC8995}} successfully, but take the registrar certificate instead of the MASA certificate for verification.
-  4. Validate the registrar certificate received in the agent-provided-proximity-registrar-cert in the voucher request successfully, including revocation state of the certificate, validity, and authorization to bootstrap the particular pledge.
+  4. Validate the registrar certificate received in the agent-provided-proximity-registrar-cert in the pledge-voucher-request trigger request (in the field "agent-provided-proximity-registrar-cert") successfully, including validity and authorization to bootstrap the particular pledge.

 If all verification steps stated above have been performed successfully, the pledge SHALL end the provisional accept state for the domain trust anchor and the LDevID(Reg).
 If multiple signatures are contained in the voucher-response, the pledge MUST verify all successfully.